satan666/_LP/README.md

   - initiate-accept trade(if friendly player targeted)

 **EASY SPLIT MERGE** - Enable this functionality by selecting checkbox from the menu
 - Press Shift + Right Click on stacked item once to enable splitting mode.
-Set output number by using alt(inscreae) or ctrl(decrease).
+Set output number by using alt(inscrease) or ctrl(decrease).
 Afterwards press Shift+Right Click to split stack
 - By opening send mail or auction sell window, item splitter will activate itself

 **GOSSIP AUTOPROCESSING** - Enable this functionality by selecting checkbox from the menu